lchop/Cpp_guide/C++.md

 	delete[] another;
 }
 ~~~
-Why dynamically allocate in the heat ?
+Why dynamically allocate in the heap ?
 Lifetime.
 But It takes a lot of performance.